OpenBMB/AgentVerse/README.md

 https://github.com/OpenBMB/AgentVerse/assets/75533759/58f33468-f15b-4bac-ae01-8d0780019f85

 #### Pokemon
-In the game, agents can visit shops, train their Pokémon at the gym, and interact with one another.
+**Currently available only in [`release-1.0`](https://github.com/OpenBMB/AgentVerse/tree/release-1.0)**.
+In the game, agents can walk around the game world, and interact with one another.
 As a player, you take on the role of an agent and can engage with others at any time.
 There are 6 characters in the Pokémon environment who appeared in Pokemon Emerald: [May](https://bulbapedia.bulbagarden.net/wiki/May_(game)), [Professor Birch](https://bulbapedia.bulbagarden.net/wiki/Professor_Birch), [Steven Stone](https://bulbapedia.bulbagarden.net/wiki/Steven_Stone), [Maxie](https://bulbapedia.bulbagarden.net/wiki/Maxie), [Archie](https://bulbapedia.bulbagarden.net/wiki/Archie) and [Joseph](https://bulbapedia.bulbagarden.net/wiki/Mr._Stone).

 To launch the Pokemon game, first launch a local server with the following command:
 ```bash